lava-nc/lava-nc.github.io/_sources/index.rst.txt

 For maximum developer productivity, Lava blends a simple Python Interface with accelerated performance using underlying C/C++/CUDA/OpenCL code.

-For more information, visit the Lava Documentation: https://lava-nc.github.io/

 Release plan
 ============